Quantum Reverse Shannon Theorem: Simulation of classical channels

 If we have a pair of strings $x^n\in \cX^n,y^n\in\cY^n$, then we can define their joint type $t(x^ny^n)$ simply to be the type of the string $(x_1y_1,\ldots,x_ny_n)\in(\cX \times \cY)^n$.
 Naturally the bounds in \eq{binom-bounds} and \eq{PT-bounds} apply equally well to joint types, with $\cX$ replaced by $\cX\times\cY$.
 If $t$ is a joint type then we can define its marginals $t^\cX \in \bbZ^{|\cX|}$ and $t^\cY \in \bbZ^{|\cY|}$ by $t^\cX_x = \sum_{y\in\cY} t_{x,y}$ and $t^\cY_y = \sum_{x\in\cX} t_{x,y}$.
 Let $N(y|x)$ denote a noisy channel from $\cX\ra \cY$ with $N^n(y^n|x^n) := N(y_1|x_1)\cdots N(y_n|x_n)$.
 Then $N^n(y^n|x^n)$ depends only on the type $t=t(x^ny^n)$ according to $N^n(y^n|x^n) = \prod_{x,y} N(y|x)^{t_{x,y}}$.

 We now have all the tools we need to reduce \thmref{crst} to Lemmas \ref{lem:flat-crst} and \ref{lem:flat-wyner}.
-First, consider parts (a,b) of \thmref{crst}, when we have unlimited shared randomness.
+First, consider parts (a,b) of \thmref{crst}, where we have an ample supply of shared randomness.
 In either case, the protocol is as follows: